yangaound/dbman/README.md

 :param mode:<br />
     execute SQL INSERT INTO Statement if mode equal to 'insert'.<br />
     execute SQL REPLACE INTO Statement if mode equal to 'replace'.<br />
     execute SQL INSERT ...
-ON DUPLICATE KEY UPDATE` Statement if mode equal to 'update'.<br />
+ON DUPLICATE KEY UPDATE` Statement if mode equal to 'update'(only mysql).<br />
     execute SQL TRUNCATE TABLE Statement and then execute SQL INSERT INTO Statement if mode equal to 'truncate'.<br />
 :param duplicate_key: it must be present if the argument mode is 'update', otherwise it will be ignored.<br />
 :param with_header: specify True(default) if the argument table with header, otherwise specify False.<br />